EP 217 | Advice for Emerging Interior Designers with Annie Elliott

 Listen Now

-• pay yourself first and build the business model around taking a salary
+• How to build a business model around earning a real salary

 Design Intervention